Chrisae9/discord-interactions-webhook/README.md

      - **Note**: You can grab Guild IDs and Role IDs by enabling developer mode in Discord settings and right-clicking on the role and server to copy their IDs.
 These are required for the bot to function properly and are highly recommended for security since the container has access to the Docker socket.

 3. **Create Data Directory**:
-   - Create a `data` directory in your `discord-interaction-webhook` folder to persist data.
+   - Create a `data` directory in your `discord-interactions-webhook` folder to persist data.

 4. **Manage Discord Commands**:
    - **Pull Commands**: Populate `data/commands.json` with current commands from Discord by running: